TYPO3-Initiatives/content-block-registration-api/Documentation/IntegratorManual/Installation/Index.rst

 Sometimes it might be necessary to inherit content blocks from your ow n definition (e. g. if you want to inherit content blocks from lib.contentElement).
 In that case you can extend the default TypoScript as you need.
-This is the default Code:
+This is the default code:

 .. code-block:: typoscript